TACC/Lmod/docs/source/093_modulerc.rst

    modules.
 This way only modulefile can be hidden.
    See the isVisible hook in :ref:`hooks` to do more complicated hiding.

+The above functions are the only functions support in .modulerc.lua files.
+In particular, Lmod functions like setenv(), pushenv() are not supported.

 The TCL files support similar commands:

 **module-version** known_version default